stephanieleroux/4Maren/NOTES/2023-12-15_fromSIDFEXloc_to_SItrackforecast.md

 This notebook gives a demo how to get SIDFEX position of today and use those positions to generate 10-day trajectories from SITRACK (based on sea ice velocities from NEMO SI3 in 1996-1997)

+Last update: 2023-12-15.

 ---

-## 1. Get SIDFEX position of today
+## STEP 1.
+Get SIDFEX position of today

 * Based on the scripts available on SIDFEX website (`get_buoy_data-auto_sharing.sh`) that i edited to fit our own purposes.
 See my script here: [get_buoy_data-auto_SLX.sh](https://github.com/stephanieleroux/4Maren/blob/main/NOTEBOOKS/get_buoy_data-auto_SLX.sh) ).